NateBrownProjects/TheHiveProject/README.md

 - Whats the Date today?
 - Manually Type in your Commands
 - Use Calculator using the command: "calculator"
-- CAN NOW ASK WEATHER!: "weather, rain, wind, temprature, cloud"
+- Weather: "weather, rain, wind, temprature, cloud"